Undergraduate Seminar: Hands on at the Hearst

 Participants must be juniors, seniors, or graduates at pre-MA level.
 They must have taken at least one course in Greek or Roman art or archaeology (not necessarily in the History of Art Department).
 Enrollment is limited to 9.

-This course fulfills the following Major requirements: Geographical areas (A) and Chronological period (I).
+This course fulfills the following Major requirements: Geographical area (A) and Chronological period (I).